Skip to content

 If an issuer closes your card, you will likely get a notice by mail that your account has been closed.
 Your account will show as a closed account on your credit report.
 And your credit report may reflect that the account was closed by the bank.

-And then there’s the question of what happens to your rewards.
-That depends on your card’s rewards program.
-With many cash back credit cards and in some credit card points programs, you forfeit your rewards the moment your card is closed.
-In some cases, you can transfer your points to another card account or you’ll have an option to redeem them for a period.
 If your card was an airline or hotel credit card and you were accruing points is an airline or hotel loyalty program, your points are probably safe.
 At least, unless the airline or hotel program has rules about points expiring after a certain period of inactivity.
 In every case, it’s best to drain your point balances before closing the card yourself if you decide that you don’t want to keep it.

-Best practice?
+How to avoid getting your cards closed for inactivity?
 Use cards at least once a year.

 In practice, as long as you use your credit cards at least once a year, you won’t be at risk of having a bank close your account.
 You don’t have to use them for anything terribly huge; just charge a small purchase to your card and pay it off immediately to reset the clock.